agbrs/agb/book/src/articles/objects_deep_dive.md

 An object is a sprite drawn to an arbitrary part of the screen.
 They are typically used for anything that moves such as characters and NPCs.
-All objects can be flipped and affine objects can have an affine transformation applied to them that can rotate and scale them.
+All objects can be flipped and affine objects can have an [affine](./affine.md) transformation applied to them that can rotate and scale them.

-## Importing sprites
+# Importing sprites

 Sprites are imported from aseprite files.
-Aseprite is an excellent pixel sprite editor that can be acquired for low cost or compiled yourself for free.
+[Aseprite](https://www.aseprite.org) is an excellent pixel sprite editor that can be acquired for around $20 or compiled yourself for free.
 It also provides features around adding tags for grouping sprites to form animations and dictating how an animation is performed.
 [The aseprite documentation contains detail on tags.](https://www.aseprite.org/docs/tags/) This makes it very useful for creating art for use by agb.